pytchlang/pytch-tutorials/script-by-script-boing/tutorial.md

 Add code just before the `set_y()` call which tests whether `target_y` is too big, and if so, sets it to the maximum allowed value.
 “Too big” means greater than `120`.

+**TODO: Check that 120 for new assets.
+Where does player bat hit its stops?**

 {{< learner-task-help >}}